alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 The HPE Machine Learning Development Environment WebUI makes it easy to track experiments and see which model configurations resulted in particular results, across a team.
 This makes reproducibility easy, something that is of utmost importance when developing models for a use case like predicting cancer in biomedical images.

+Now that you have a good background on the HPE Machine Learning Development Environment, l'll show you how you can build an E2E solution for your model training.

-# Appendix: Building an E2E solution
+# Practice: Building an E2E solution

 ## Step 1: Model Training